aopal/sgt/_dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 - Todri
 	- Gnome, owner of the warehouse store on Beholder's Boulevard.
 Quiet and direct, doesn't have much on their mind other than their business.
 Keeps extremely close account of the ledgers
 - Alston
-	- Half-orc blacksmith and armourer.
+	- Human blacksmith and armourer.
 Extremely interested in pre-shattering Mikhesal weaponry and armor, as they are all very highly crafted.
 - Siril Novake
 	- level 5 Lirian tiefling wizard, member of the shattered cult that the party interacts with.
 Known to be rather intense and blunt, not really mincing his words.
 Fierce scholar and fighter, he can be found either poring over books or wading through monsters.
 	- Not a true believer, but joined the cult just to share any discoveries they make (but not his own) and intends to leave as soon as they've run their usefulness.
 His goal in life is, simply, to amass as much magical power as he can, until the point of godhood if possible.
 Is secretely level 10, but hides his real power so people don't consider him a threat.